 TU Delft Lecturers of the Year can be nominated without a dossier: their status as Lecturer of the Year allows them to propose an educational project without additional evidence.

-The Assessment Committee consists of the Vice-Rector Magnificus/Vice President Education, Academic Director of the Teaching Academy, a Dean and a Director of Education.
+The Assessment Committee consists of the Vice-Rector Magnificus/Vice President Education, Academic Director of the Teaching Academy, a Dean, a Director of Education and an appointed Education Fellow.

 Appointed TU Delft Education Fellows: